luau-lang/luau/docs/_posts/2021-10-31-luau-recap-october-2021.md

 An improvement to the Stop-The-World (atomic in Lua terms) stage of the garbage collector was made to reduce time taken by that step by 4x factor.

-While this step only happens once during a GC cycle, it cannot be split into small parts and long times were visibile as frame time spikes (lag).
+While this step only happens once during a GC cycle, it cannot be split into small parts and long times were visible as frame time spikes (lag).